 Skyhawk Football | Jeff Byrd - Defensive Coordinator

-Last season, Byrd oversaw a defense that often stymied the competition.
+Byrd oversaw a defense in 2014 that often stymied the competition.
 From the Tennessee Tech game on Oct, 9 through the Austin Peay game on Oct.
 25, the Skyhawks held three straight opponents under 17 points for the first time since 2006.
 Byrd also coached a defense that produced four touchdowns in the final six weeks of the season, including a pair of scores at Murray State on Nov.
 1.

 In 2014, Byrd coached Tony Bell, who emerged as one of the top linebackers in the nation.
 Bell earned All-American accolades for the second consecutive season and finished 16th in the final voting for The Sports Network Buck Buchanan Award, annually presented to the best defensive player in the FCS ranks.
 He completed his highly-decorated career with a school-record 22.5 career sacks while ranking in the top-10 nationally in fumble recoveries (3, sixth) and tackles for loss (21, 10th) in 2014.
 Bell also earned a tryout with the NFL's Tennessee Titans in May 2015.

 In addition to Bell, Byrd coached OVC All-Newcomer linebacker Nick Dance in 2014.

 Byrd's defenses were one of the most feared in the OVC in 2013, ranking second in the league in total defense (368.2 yards per game).
 The vaunting Skyhawk defense conceded just seven points or less in the first half of seven games, including four shutouts going into halftime.